Course Description

 History

-The historical eras, individuals, groups, ideas and themes from the origins of the American Revolution through Reconstruction.
+- Develop a contextual understanding of the historical eras, individuals, groups, ideas and themes from the origins of the American Revolution through Reconstruction.

 Geography

-Use geographic tools to research and analyze patterns in human and physical systems in the United States.
+- Use geographic tools to research and analyze patterns in human and physical systems in the United States.

 Economics